 This is one of the most serious instances of violence against sexual and reproductive health and rights.
 The recent ban in Alabama reflects on the regressive move that doesn’t allow women to choose their future.

 Restrictions on abortion and contraceptive act as a threat to the basic human rights of women.
 A woman should have the freedom to choose if and when she wants to bear a child.
 You cannot let others make that decision for her.

 - Forced Sterilization

-This is a serious violation of medical ethics and right to equality.
-It is considered to be cruel, inhuman and degrading.
-World over women have been forced to undergo permanent sterilization procedures.
+This is a serious violation of medical ethics and the right to equality.
+It is considered to be cruel, inhuman, and degrading.
+World over women has been forced to undergo permanent sterilization procedures.

 We have come a long way in fighting for our rights and achieving freedom of choice with respect to our physical and mental wellness.
 But many parliamentary decisions across the world, in the recent past, have proved that a lot of work still needs to be done to generate awareness and expand the knowledge related to women health.
 International Women’s Health Day is a small step towards a better, brighter and a healthier future for our lady folks!